Essays

 These are not summaries.
 They are the English foundation of the project: sovereignty, AI, cycles, and the question of who actually moves history.

-Personal Sovereignty: How Not To Be Erased By Algorithms
+One Person’s Sovereignty: How Not to Be Erased by Algorithms

 A manifesto for rebuilding body, mind, and livelihood so an ordinary person can stop living as a managed unit inside systems.